 Students who are withdrawn may re-enroll after 30 days if approved by the Director.
-The student will be assessed a \$100 drop fee and a \$100 re-entry fee, unless a re-enrollment agreement was signed at the time of withdrawal.Both fees must be paid prior to re-entry and cannot be paid with federal financial aid.
+The student will be assessed a \$100 drop fee and a \$100 re-entry fee.
+Both fees must be paid prior to re-entry and cannot be paid with federal financial aid.
+All re-entry students must complete a re-enrollment interview with an admissions advisor.